 - Effect of Force Between Particles (Tension): The greater the force between particles, the more rapidly the particles return to equilibrium position.
 This results in a faster wave.
-In other words, as the force of tension in a medium increases, wave speed increases and vice-versa. - Effect of Particle Mass: The greater the mass of the particles, the slower they return to equilibrium position because of their inertia (resistance to change in motion).
+In other words, as the force of tension in a medium increase, wave speed increases and vice versa. - > Effect of Particle Mass: The greater the mass of the particles, the slower they return to equilibrium position because of their inertia (resistance to change in motion).
 That results in a slower wave speed.
-So, as the mass of a medium particle increases, the wave speed decreases and vice-versa. - Effect of Friction: Friction within a medium acts to dampen or reduce the amplitude of the wave but has no effect on wave speed (unlike sliding something on a table).
+So, as the mass of a medium particle increases, the wave speed decreases and vice versa. - \geq Effect of Friction: Frictional forces within a medium act to dampen or reduce the amplitude of the wave but have no effect on wave speed (unlike sliding something on a table).